top of page

 Other than a low fee compared to other experienced authors, why should I hire Stephen?

 The number one reason is that you can be sure he will produce a book you will be proud of.
-Stephen is the world’s only three-time winner of the Writers Digest Book Award, having won twice for fiction and once for nonfiction.
-He has also won First Prize for Visionary Fiction from Independent Publisher, First Prize for Nonfiction from USA Book News, and two awards from Readers' Choice Book Reviews, a Bronze Medal for Visionary Fiction and the Five Star Award for a romantic suspense novel.
+Not only is Stephen is the world’s only three-time winner of the Writers Digest Book Award, he has also won First Prize for Visionary Fiction from Independent Publisher, First Prize for Nonfiction from USA Book News, and two awards from Readers' Choice Book Reviews, a Bronze Medal for Visionary Fiction and the Five Star Award for a romantic suspense novel.
 But his writing ability isn’t the only thing that sets him apart.
-You may be able to find another good writer or editor to work with, particularly if you are willing to pay top dollar, but his other leg up is that he owns a book publishing business and has established business relationships with Amazon, Barnes & Noble online, and the world’s largest book distributor, Ingram, and so he can and will publish your book.
+You may be able to find another good writer or editor to work with, particularly if you are willing to pay top dollar, but his other leg up is that he owns a book publishing business and has established business relationships with Amazon, Barnes & Noble online, and the world’s largest book distributor, Ingram, and so he can also publish your book.
 Stephen is always on the lookout for good books to publish and promote and will not accept your project unless he believes your book idea has the potential to become a commercial success.
 This is essential because once he is finished working to make your book all that it can be, he will publish it, promote it, and pay you royalties on sales at the same or higher percentage that an author with a top publishing house would receive.

 Wouldn’t I be better off to self publish?